reserved-words/Whip/README.md

 # Whip
 A highly personalised WPF music player which is a perpetual work in progress.
+This does (or will eventually do) everything I want a music player to do, but is unlikely to be of any use or interest to anyone else.

-This should be of no interest to anyone but me.
-Do not download this unless you want your ID3 tags overwritten and your music collection ruined.
+Do not download or run this as it may overwrite your ID3 tags overwritten and your music collection ruined.